 She found her flashlight, clicked it on, and swept the beam back and forth across the trunks of those strange trees.
 She wondered how they pollinated themselves without insects.
 Weyland might know.

 In the corner of her vision, something flashed.
-Sera swung the beam towards it, and saw the light again, two quick flickers.
+Sera swung the beam toward it, and saw the light again, two quick flickers.

 She turned her flashlight off.
 There it was, a third time: a cold white light, distinctly artificial.